North East Lincolnshire Council

 North East Lincolnshire Council is the local authority of North East Lincolnshire, a local government district in the ceremonial county of Lincolnshire, England.
 The council is a unitary authority, being a district council which also performs the functions of a county council; it is independent from Lincolnshire County Council.

-The council has been under no overall control since May 2024, being run by a Conservative minority administration.
+The council has been under no overall control since May 2024, being run by a Reform minority administration since May 2026.
 It meets at Grimsby Town Hall and has its main offices in the nearby Municipal Buildings.

 History

 The district of North East Lincolnshire and its council were created on 1 April 1996.
 The new district covered the area of two former districts, both of which were abolished at the same time: Cleethorpes and Great Grimsby.
 Both had been lower-tier districts within the county of Humberside prior to the 1996 reforms, with Humberside County Council providing county-level services to the area.
 Humberside had only been created in 1974; prior to 1974 this area had been part of Lincolnshire.

 The way the 1996 changes were implemented was to create both a non-metropolitan district and a non-metropolitan county called North East Lincolnshire, each covering the combined area of Cleethorpes and Great Grimsby, but with no separate county council.
 Instead, the district council also performs the functions that legislation assigns to county councils, making it a unitary authority.

 At the same time, the new district was transferred for ceremonial purposes back to Lincolnshire, but as a unitary authority the council has always been independent from Lincolnshire County Council.
 The district was awarded borough status with effect from 23 August 1996, allowing the chair of the council to take the title of mayor.

 In 2025 the council became a member of the new Greater Lincolnshire Combined County Authority, along with North Lincolnshire Council and Lincolnshire County Council.
 The combined authority is chaired by the directly-elected Mayor of Greater Lincolnshire.